-Key takeaways

-Social proof and end user validation

-is essential for generating demand and

-building trust in your brand.

-• Leverage loyal customers and brand advocates when building content.
+Key takeaways - Social proof and end user validation is essential for generating demand and building trust in your brand. - Leverage loyal customers and brand advocates when building content.

-With fewer in-office meetings and discussions taking place, spark the virtual water cooler by giving end users something to talk about through community and conversation.
+• With fewer in-office meetings and discussions taking place, spark the virtual water cooler by giving end users something to talk about through community and conversation.

 Seize the post-sale frontier As budgets are ever-more scrutinized, post-sale support is paramount.
 Marketers should seize the opportunity to help inform, drive, and optimize programs that unlock greater value for existing customers.
-Buyers are investing in an outcome, not a product Understanding buyer needs is now a critical purchase driver, (12) signalling the type of support customers can expect from a new provider.
+Trend 5 Understanding buyer needs is now a critical purchase driver,(12) signalling the type of support customers can expect from a new provider.
 Before committing to a purchase, vendors and customers must work together and plan ahead for successful implementation and adoption.
 "2020 has reinforced that the healthiest way to grow a business is by creating more value than ever for your best customers and translating that value into larger and more strategic relationships.
 At LinkedIn, we call this "greenspace"...the opportunity to bring more value to our customers already succeeding with our products.
 Helping them to do more of what already works.
 Greenspace strategies have worked incredibly well this year despite a challenging environment."

-Dan Shapero Chief Business Officer, LinkedIn

-Figure 12

-What are the most important factors when selecting a vendor?

-Thinking beyond initial spend Greater numbers of decision-makers are prioritizing post-sale support and weighing past experiences with solutions when making purchases.
-More than half of all technology buyers say that postsale support is a major factor behind which vendor they choose.
-(130) In a crowded market, technology vendors that offer reliable and relevant customer support can build an edge.
-Nearly half of all technology buyers in North America take into account past experience with a solution when choosing a vendor.
-This means that delivering greater focus on retention and existing customers will lead to stronger relationships and generate increased business opportunities.
+Dan Shapero Chief Business Officer, LinkedIn Figure 12 What are the most important factors when selecting a vendor?
+Price 74% Availability of product/features that match my needs 68% Post-sales support like enablement, integration etc. 57% Versatility and flexibility of the solution 54% Past experience with the solution 47% Vendor's knowledge of my business and need 46% Reputation of the brand 40% Feedback on product from peer/online reviews 29% Regular innovations from the vendor 27% Vendor's social responsibility 11% Visibility of the brand 9% Prefer not to say/don't know 2% Thinking beyond initial spend Greater numbers of decision-makers are prioritizing post-sale support and weighing past experiences with solutions when making purchases.
+More than half of all technology buyers say that postsale support is a major factor behind which vendor they choose.^(13o) In a crowded market, technology vendors that offer reliable and relevant customer support can build an edge.
+Nearly half of all technology buyers take into account past experience with a solution when choosing a vendor.^(13b) This means that delivering greater focus on retention and existing customers will lead to stronger relationships and generate increased business opportunities.
 To seize the post-sale frontier, marketers must find out where existing customers feel they fall short.
 Then, take corrective action and create targeted messaging and action plans to revert that sentiment.